-Investec Property Fund delivers best growth of 9.1%
+Investec Property Fund delivers sector best like-for-like net property income growth of 9.1%

 18 Nov 2016